-- Determine the issue price of the loan.
-If you paid points on the loan, the issue price generally is the difference between the principal and the points. - 2.
-Multiply the result in (1) by the yield to maturity (defined later). - Subtract any qualified stated interest payments (defined later) from the result in (2).
-This is the OID you can deduct in the first year.
+- 1. Determine the issue price of the loan.
+If you paid points on the loan, the issue price is generally the difference between the principal and the points. - 2.
+Multiply the result in (1) by the yield to maturity (defined later). - 3.
+Subtract any gualified stated interest payments (defined later) from the result in (2).
+This is the OID you can deduct in the first vear.

 Yield to maturity (YTM).
-This rate generally is shown in the literature you receive from your lender.
+This rate is generally shown in the literature you receive from your lender.
 If you don't have this information, consult your lender or tax advisor.
 In general, the YTM is the discount rate that, when used in computing the present value of all principal and interest payments, produces an amount equal to the principal amount of the loan.